skiphansen/pano_man/README.md

 The sound subsystem in the Pano is based on a codec from Wolfson which must be initialized before it can be used.
 I had no interest creating hardware to do the initialization so that leaves software.
 I had even less interest in trying to patch the Pacman Z80 ROMs so ... just drop in a 32 bits processor, since it was easy (*REALLY EASY* since Tom did all the work so it was already there).

+Additionally the RISC-V is used to poll the handle the I2C port expander and it will eventually be used to handle USB as well.

 ## HW Requirements

 * A Pano Logic G1 (the one with a VGA port)